Professor John Skillen directs the Studio for Art, Faith & History while serving as a senior advisor in Gordon College's Global Education Office.

 Edge of the World; and on the Studio’s website.
 Essays published on-line include an account of educating “in situ” in Orvieto in Cardus’s Commentary e-journal, and essays for the European ArtWay on the contemporary architect Richard Meier’s Jubilee Church near Rome and on the new interest in the tradition of ekphrasis, or writing poetry about artworks.
 Several of the papers presented at the conference entitled Eucharist and Eschatology: Art and Theology in the Orvieto Duomo were published with Dr. Skillen’s assistance by the Seminary of Central Italy in the volume Spazi e Immagini dell'Eucaristia: Il Caso di Orvieto (2007).

 Dr. Skillen received his Ph.D.
 (1982) from Duke University, concentrating in medieval and Renaissance literature.
 A graduate of Gordon College, Skillen joined the English department of his alma mater in 1983 as the specialist in medieval, Renaissance and 17th Century literature.
 After leading a number of Summer Seminars in Italy, Dr. Skillen collaborated with his colleagues in the Art department to create the arts-oriented program in Orvieto, Italy, now in its 20th year.
-Dr. Skillen directed the Gordon IN Orvieto program from 1998 to 2009.
-The program has hosted almost 700 students from 25 institutions, and was featured in a volume of Best Practices in Christian study abroad programs entitled Transformations on the Edge of the World (Abilene Christian University Press, 2010).
+Dr. Skillen directed the Gordon IN Orvieto program from 1998 to 2008.
+The program has hosted 700 students from over 25 institutions, and was featured in a volume of Best Practices in Christian study abroad programs entitled Transformations on the Edge of the World (Abilene Christian University Press, 2010).

-The Studio for Art, Faith & History was established in 2004 as the wing of the semester program for developing and administering special projects that offered creative contemporary responses to pre-modern traditions in the visual arts, theater, and music.
+The Studio for Art, Faith & History was established in 2004 as the wing of the semester program for developing and administering special projects that offered creative contemporary responses to premodern traditions in the visual arts, theater, and music.